Skip to content

 Sources profile:This story draws on neutral-leaning sources

-UK Defence Innovation published a formal industry call on 8 April, closing 21 April, seeking technologies to detect and defeat fibre-optic controlled drones.
-The call is an explicit government admission that conventional radio frequency and electronic warfare counter-drone systems cannot detect this class of platform.
-No fielded NATO counter-UAS system is optimised for the threat.
+UK Defence Innovation published a formal industry call on 8 April, closing 21 April, for technologies to detect and defeat fibre-optic controlled drones.
+The call is a government admission that no existing British counter-drone system can detect these platforms.

 Defence Secretary Healey announced procurement of Skyhammer counter-drone interceptors from Cambridge Aerospace, a British startup with no prior production record, with first deliveries expected May.